metamot/opi5plus_fan_fix/README.md

 Replace "127"(half of 255) with more values like "255"(full-speed), "127"(half-speed), "64 (one-quater-speed)", "192 = 3/4" and etc.

 But sometimes driver will drop in nearest future this value to "0" due current tempereture measurement.

+**PS2**: 100Hz, can be 150, 125Hz?

+Due to very low frequency, human ear can listen(!) low frequency from fan.
+This effect has known as "rumble sound from fan" at low speed.
+You can do experiency with something other basic frequencies as 100,125,150, but below then 160Hz.

+Some of fans are really silent at 100-150Hz of low pwm.
+Please, try it.